1nsp1r3rnzt/pblog/content/book/the-good-life.md

 ## Favourite Quote
-> The more complicated the world becomes, the less important your starting point is.

 > Once you hit thirty, life’s too short for bad books.

-> If you don’t deal with reality, then reality will deal with you.
->

 ## Summary
 ## 1. Mental Accounting